ShravaniBasavaraj/Hotel-Booking-Analysis/README.md

 3. Launch marketing campaigns in January to counter the highest cancellation rates.
 4. Enhance hotel quality and services in Portugal to mitigate cancellations.

-## Usage
-1. Clone this repository.
-2. Install the required Python packages.
-3. Run the provided Python scripts for data analysis.

-## Contributors
-- Ananwita Sarkar